dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 });
 ```

-We'll let you handle the next two routes.
+🚀  We'll let you handle the next two routes.
 For both of these methods, you need to get the router id that is passed in when we hit `/petitions/:id`.
 This is accessible as `req.params.id` inside each of our controller functions that had this `:id` path variable.

 For the `/sign/:petitionID`, you can likewise access `:petitionID` through `req.params.petitionID`.
 Also, because the `Petitions.addSigner()` method requires the role and the name of the signer, you can access these through `req.query.role` and `req.query.name`: inputs on a modal are stored as queries, which in urls are stored as `?name=value`.
-You also may want to use `res.redirect('petitions/req.params.petitionID')` instead of `res.render('petition', {petition})` so you don't have to pass in an entire petition object when you don't have to.
+You also may want to use `res.redirect('petitions/req.params.petitionID')` instead of `res.render('petition', { petition })` so you don't have to pass in an entire petition object when you don't have to.

 ## Controller Continued